 There is an undeniable possibility that health effect from low radiation doses has not been validated by epidemiological research considering various factors.
-Therefore, health effect from cumulative exposure below 100 mSv excluding natural and medical radiation exposure during life time are difficult to be verified based on the current available knowledge.
+Therefore, health effects from the extra cumulative exposure below 100 mSv are difficult to be verified based on the current available knowledge.

 For uranium, an administration study in drinking water for 91 days was conducted on groups of 15 male and 15 female weanling Sprague-Dawley rats.
 LOAEL of uranium was proposed 0.06mg/kg bw/day based on changes in kidney tubule functions were seen in all administered rats.
 Nuclear vesiculation of the tubular epithelial nuclei were observed in both sexes.
 In males, proximal tubular dilatation, apical displacement of the proximal tubular epithelial nuclei, and cytoplasmic vacuolation were observed.
 (Gilman et al. 1998 a) In this study, various examinations were conducted including the histopathological surveys.
 The calculation of TDI was considered to be applicable based on the LOAEL with safety factor of this study.
-No further adjustment was considered necessary to add a safety factor based on a sub-chronic study for 91 days, on the ground of nonsevere influence of uranium on kidney from this experiment, and the disposition, rapid excretion of uranium as well as rapid return to its steady state based on findings lead by other experiments.
-Considering the rapid excretion of uranium from human kidney, the application of safety factor 300 was determined to be adequate. (species difference: 10, individual difference: 10, extrapolation of LOAEL to NOAEL: 3) Hence regarding uranium, based on 0.06 mg/kg bw/day as LOAEL from the result of toxicity study in rat, the WG proposed 0.2μg/kg bw/day as TDI with the safety factor 300.
+No further adjustment was considered necessary to add a safety factor based on a sub-chronic study for 91 days, on the ground of nonsevere influence of uranium on kidney from this experiment, and the disposition, rapid excretion of uranium as well as rapid return to its steady state.
+Considering the rapid excretion of uranium from human kidney, the application of safety factor 300 was determined to be adequate. (species difference: 10, individual difference: 10, extrapolation of LOAEL to NOAEL: 3) Hence regarding uranium, based on 0.06 mg/kg bw/day as LOAEL from the result of toxicity study in rat, FSCJ proposed 0.2μg/kg bw/day as TDI with the safety factor 300.